OriolFilter/Istio_Examples/Self_Paced_Exercices/Securing_Workloads/HTTPS_Gateway/README.md

 Create a Gateway that uses HTTP and has a certificate attached to it.

+The port 80 should be redirected to the port 443 from the Gateway.

 Set up the minimum TLS to be TLS version 1.1.

 > **Warning**:\